ronniross/asi-core-protocol/README.md

 **AGI won’t be built—it will emerge.**

-The **Core AGI Protocol** is a framework for analyzing how AGI might emerge from decentralized, adaptive systems, and to present orientation for human-ai symbiotes.
+The **Core AGI Protocol** is a framework for analyzing how AGI might emerge from decentralized, adaptive systems, and to present orientation.

 > ## License
 >